usnistgov/SFA/README.md

 The [NIST STEP to X3D Translator](https://www.nist.gov/services-resources/software/step-x3d-translator) is used by the SFA Viewer to convert STEP b-rep part geometry to X3D and has its own source code and executable.

-Download a pre-built Windows version of SFA with the Release link (zip file) to the right.
+Download a pre-built Windows version of SFA with the Release link (zip file) above or to the right.
 Follow the instructions below to build your own version of SFA from the source code.

 ## Prerequisites